timmckague/timandvictoria/src/pages/blog/2019-03-29-hike-the-rota-vicentina-part-2.md

 Distance hiked: 19km\
 Trail time: 10:30 to 16:00

 We woke up before 8am to the sun pouring into our hostel room.
-Tim was quick to pack up and get the coffee brewing and had a cup ready and an orange peeled for when I came downstairs.
-Lucky me :)
+Tim was quick to pack up and head to the kitchen…by the time I got downstairs, there was cup of freshly brewed coffee and an orange peeled for me (feeling fuzzy here reminiscing about these favourite smells and how lucky I am).

 There were two other guests at the hostel that night, and we enjoyed chatting with them over our morning coffee.
 We said our goodbyes, made a quick stop into a shop for a morning croissant, and then were on our way.

 The trail was beautiful right from the start today.
-We only had to go a short few hundred metres on the road leaving town and then we are on the trail.
+We only had to go a short few hundred metres on the road leaving town and then we were on the trail.
 Zambujeira do Mar started to fade into the distance and soon we were left with just us, the cliffs and the ocean.
 We were feeling revitalized and energetic for our last day on the trail.

 ![leaving zambejeira do mar](/img/blog_rotavicentina_day4-5x7-4595.jpg "leaving zambejeira do mar")